 You can also use the System menu to configure several aspects of the NAS server, such as the server's date and time, enable plugins and keep the system updated.

 Once it's up and running, plug one or multiple USB disks into the Raspberry Pi.
-Head to Storage > Physical Disks and click the Scan button to make OpenMediaVault aware of the disks.
+Head to Storage > Disks and click the Scan button to make OpenMediaVault aware of the disks.

 Then use the Wipe button to clean the disks individually.
 If you've inserted multiple disks, OpenMediaVault can even tie them into a software RAID (see walkthrough over the page).
 OpenMediaVault supports multiple RAID levels and each requires a different number of disks.